wazzan/mcp-coincap-jj/README.md

 }
 ```

-## Running  locally.
+## Running locally

-- Clone the repo
+- Clone the repo: `git clone https://github.com/wazzan/mcp-coincap-jj.git`
-- `npm intall` # Install dependancies
+- `npm install` # Install dependencies
 - `npm run build` # Compile
 - `npm test` # Test to make sure everything is fine
 - `npm start` # Starts the server - You can exit this if you want to run it via npx at this point going forward (as per below)

-Set up the mcpserver config as follows in your client (Claude Desktop App or any other compatabile client, I used a vm windows 11 here because I did not want to clog my mac with uncessary installations.)
+Set up the mcpserver config as follows in your client (Claude Desktop App or any other compatible client, I used a VM Windows 11 here because I did not want to clog my Mac with unnecessary installations.)

 ```json
 "mcp-coincap-jj": {